Hungary–Slovakia relations

 Nowadays, both countries are full members of the Council of Europe, the European Union, NATO and of the Visegrád Group.
 They share 676 km of common borders.
 There are approximately 520,000 persons of Hungarian descent living in Slovakia (about 9.7% of its population) and around 39,266 persons of Slovak descent living in Hungary (about 0.38% of its population).
-There have been frequent minor diplomatic conflicts between the two countries.
+There have been frequent minor diplomatic conflicts between the two countries, which have also collaborated on several issues.